topesoul/nhs-jobs-vacancy-data-automation-tool/README.md

 - Reduces repetitive admin work
 - Standardises vacancy reporting across organisations
 - Adaptable for wider ICS or regional use
-- Demonstrates innovation in workforce analytics
+- Demonstrates an alternative approach to RPA by using scripted process automation

 ---